antonettekelly/antonettekelly.github.io/_pages/about.md

   - /about.html
 ---

-Final-year Student of Information Systems from Multimedia Nusantara University, specializing in Data Analysis and Data Science.
+Final year student of Information Systems at Multimedia Nusantara University, specializing in Data Analysis and Data Science.

 About Me
 ======
-Naturally curious with a passion for transforming complex data into actionable insights, I thrive on tackling new challenges and continuously seek opportunities to broaden my skills and knowledge.
+Naturally curious and passionate about transforming complex data into actionable insights, I thrive on new challenges and constantly seek opportunities to expand my skills and knowledge.

-My primary focus areas include data analysis, predictive modeling, prototype design and the creation of visualization dashboards.
-Beyond my technical pursuits, I find great joy in sharing my knowledge with colleagues, particularly in the realm of data.
+My primary areas of focus include data analysis, predictive modeling, prototyping, and the creation of visualization dashboards.
+Beyond my technical pursuits, I find great joy in sharing my knowledge with colleagues, especially in the area of data.
+I am also eager to explore and learn about other fields to broaden my expertise.

-Previously, I honed my skills in the financial service industry, focusing on analyzing various financial products within a smart mobile application.
-Despite my Bachelor's Degree in Computer Science, Information Systems being unofficial, my dediation to harnessing the potential of data remains unwavering.
+Previously, I honed my skills in the financial services industry, focusing on analyzing various financial products within a smart mobile application.
+During my academic journey, I also worked as a laboratory assistant in probability and statistics, where I assisted in conducting experiments and helping students understand statistical concepts.
+With a Bachelor's degree in Computer Science, Information Systems, I am committed to leveraging data-driven insights to drive business growth and innovation.

-Feel free to connect with or reach out via [LinkedIn](https://www.linkedin.com/in/antonettekelly/).
+Feel free to connect or reach me via [LinkedIn](https://www.linkedin.com/in/antonettekelly/).